Close Navigation

 Whilst not every company is black and white like this the rule of thumb tends to be the details above.
 You may be asked by a client to prove you have a dedicated support for Health & Safety resource as well as a policy with less than 5 employees if that is the case you would need fall outside of the rule.

-If you are not sure about your personal circumstances please get in touch we are happy to go through everything with you.
+If you are not sure about your personal circumstances please call 0800 031 5404 during working hours or complete the form using this link.
+We are happy to go through everything with you.

 CHAS or Constructionline how do you decide?